Remediation Approaches Overview

-With over 20 years of remediation projects under our belt we know that a one size remediation technique does not work on every site.
-On any given property requiring remediation, a variety of approaches needs to be considered so that both the cost and effectiveness of each approach can be weighed against the project objectives.
+With over 25 years of remediation projects under our belt we know that a one size remediation technique does not work on every site.
+On any given property requiring remediation, a variety of approaches should be considered so that both the cost and effectiveness of each approach can be weighed against the project objectives.
 Sometimes soil removal, soil blending and chemical injection can all be used to perform a remediation.
-As counterintuitive as it may sound, the goal of some remediation projects is not to cleanup a site 100% but rather to reduce contaminant mass and allow natural attenuation to increase.
+As counter intuitive as it may sound, the goal of some remediation projects is not to cleanup a site 100% but rather to reduce contaminant mass and allow natural attenuation to increase.
 Multiple options should be always be considered.

 Remediation Technologies and Approaches

 Remediation approaches are varied and can be classified in two distinct areas.
 One being in-situ, or on-site/in ground, and the other being ex-situ, or off- site.
 The choice of either remedial approach is contingent on a number of factors including contaminant plume size, concentration, geology and physical site conditions.